Are the cities of South Africa water scarce?

 Are the cities of South Africa water scarce is determined by the ratio of demand to supply.
 Is that which is available greatly underestimated?

 As a whole South Africa is ranked as the 30th driest country.
-The annual precipitation is around 450mm per year; slightly over a half of the world average of 860 millimeters.
+The annual precipitation is around 450mm per year; slightly over a half of the world average of 860 millimetres.
 But what about the cities?

 Rain going to wasteWater going to waste